calypsonet/keyple/docs/SecureElementTerminalApi/ReaderApi/index.md

-# Secure Element Reader Terminal Api
+# Secure Element Reader Terminal API

 Secure Element reader (SeReader) is a high-level public interface to handle a smart card reader.
 Its extension proxy reader (ProxyReader) provides the methods: